 \section{An Examination of Threats and Enforcement in the Healthcare Sector}

-Because of the lack of in-depth technical requirements and specifications, HIPAA is considered inefficient and insufficient by most industry members.
+Most industry members consider HIPAA inefficient and insufficient because of the lack of in-depth technical requirements and specifications.
 It has compromised most of the patient's privacy during most of the data breaches.
-Figure~\ref{fig:s3} shows the number of healthcare data breaches of 500 of more records from 2009 to 2020.
+Figure~\ref{fig:s3} shows the number of healthcare data breaches of more than 500 records from 2009 to 2020.
 After examining the history of ransomware, the researchers have concluded that every attack that has happened is different, and the malware is evolving with time and is becoming more undetectable.
 Some providers warn that no matter how small the healthcare organization is, it is still prone to a cyber-security attack, and no organization is immune to these attacks.
 This is because these organizations follow only the essential security controls that are very easy to pass through.
-The last time HIPAA had any significant changes in the year 2013.
-Even though many attacks had occurred in the significant years, there was no attempt to change these regulations or update them, putting the patients' sensitive data at risk.
+The last time HIPAA had any significant changes was in the year 2013.
+Even though many attacks had occurred in significant years, there was no attempt to change these regulations or update them, putting the patients' sensitive data at risk.
 HIPAA security rule allows the entities to evaluate their infrastructure and requirements and implement their specifications as required.
 If the organizations do not want a particular rule not to be implemented, they can justify why they do not want to implement that particular security rule.
-So, there is flexibility to customize their own cyber-security implementations, resulting in data breaches by putting the health organizations at risk.
+So, there is flexibility to customize their cybersecurity implementations, resulting in data breaches by putting the health organizations at risk.
 HIPAA does not specify the levels of security required for the organizations.
 The only two rules that are mandatory in HIPAA are the emergency access procedures and standard access controls.
 The other security controls are addressable and are optional, like encryption.
-So most of the companies/organizations do not encrypt the EHR and have only a basic level of security.
+So most companies/organizations do not encrypt the EHR and have only a basic level of security.
 Therefore, proficient, skilled hackers can easily hack through the EHR, which is not encrypted.
-If higher security and encryption techniques are implemented, the organizations would be at less risk of being attacked.
+If higher security and encryption techniques are implemented, the organizations would be less likely to be attacked.